How To Downsize for the RV Lifestyle

 None of this is to say you should get rid of everything, especially a few things that you simply like having around or that mean the world to you.
 Keep those heirlooms that were passed down and that you want to pass down yourself someday.
 Find a place for that artwork your kid made you when they were in Kindergarten.
 It’s okay to hang on to the things that mean the most.

-The RV lifestyle is becoming more and more popular for a reason.
-It’s not the things in our life that make it worth living, but more so the experiences we share and the memories we make along the way.
+The RV lifestyle is becoming increasingly popular for a reason.
+It’s not the things in our lives that make it worth living, but the experiences we share and the memories we make along the way.

 Do you have suggestions when it comes to downsizing?
 Leave them as a comment below!